writethedocs/www/docs/conf/prague/2019/news/tickets-cfp-reminder.rst

 Call for proposals reminder
 ---------------------------

 Thank you so much to all who submitted their proposals so far!
 Our Call for Proposals is still open until **Midnight CET, 30th April 2019**.
-Make sure to get your talk in before the new deadline!
+Make sure to get your talk in before the deadline!

 The `Call for Proposals <https://www.writethedocs.org/conf/prague/2019/cfp/>`_ page has tips and examples to help inspire you.
 And if you have an idea but aren't sure what to do with it, feel free to ask for feedback on `Slack <http://slack.writethedocs.org/>`_.
 Your fellow documentarians will be happy to help!